How to use the editor at read.cash

 To make something bold, italic or a link to somewhere, just select some text and you'll see a context menu:

-B to make it bold (or you can also press Ctrl+B/Cmd+B), for I italics (Ctrl+I/Cmd+I).
+Click B to make it bold (or you can also press Ctrl+B/Cmd+B), I for italics (Ctrl+I/Cmd+I).

 Underline is Ctrl+U/Cmd+U.